INSTANT VIEW-AstraZeneca says its coronavirus vaccine can be around 90% effective | Health

 INSTANT VIEW-AstraZeneca says its coronavirus vaccine can be around 90% effective

-AstraZeneca said on Monday its vaccine for the novel coronavirus could be around 90% effective without any serious side effects, but the success rate varied depending on the dose, prompting a sceptical reaction from markets.
+AstraZeneca said on Monday its vaccine for the novel coronavirus could be around 90% effective without any serious side effects, giving the world another important tool to halt the COVID-19 pandemic.

 Phase III trial results of the vaccine developed by Oxford University found it was 90% effective if administered at a half dose and then at a full dose, or 62% effective if administered in two full doses.
-Here are some reactions to the news:

-BRITISH PRIME MINISTER BORIS JOHNSON "Incredibly exciting news the Oxford vaccine has proved so effective in trials," Johnson said on Twitter.
-"There are still further safety checks ahead, but these are fantastic results."

-BRITISH HEALTH SECRETARY MATT HANCOCK "We hope to be able to start vaccinating next month," Hancock told BBC TV.
+But scientists cautioned against seeing this as evidence that it would be less useful than rival vaccines from Pfizer and Moderna, which each prevented about 95% of cases according to data this month.

 PASCAL SORIOT, CHIEF EXECUTIVE OFFICER, ASTRAZENECA "The vaccine’s simple supply chain and our no-profit pledge and commitment to broad, equitable and timely access means it will be affordable and globally available supplying hundreds of millions of doses on approval."